 Traffic Violations

-If you violate any of these traffic rules while riding a bike, you could be subject to a traffic stop.
+You could be subject to a traffic stop if you violate these rules while riding a bike.
 If a police or traffic officer has serious concerns that you cannot ride your bike because you are intoxicated, you could be stopped for failing to adhere to traffic laws.

 Can You Get a DUI While Riding a Bike in Illinois?

-DUI convictions carry serious penalties, including jail time, huge fines, and a permanent criminal record.
-A DUI can cause you serious financial difficulty, license suspension, and affect your future with a permanent criminal record.
+DUI convictions carry severe penalties, including jail time, huge fines, and a permanent criminal record.
+A DUI can cause you serious financial difficulty and license suspension and affect your future with a permanent criminal record.

-The same applies to the criminal offense of disorderly conduct, which is often brought against those riding a bike while under the influence.
-The penalties for this offense vary and you will receive a criminal record if convicted, which will cause you significant hardships in your life.
+The same applies to the criminal offense of disorderly conduct, often brought against those riding a bike while under the influence.
+The penalties for this offense vary, and you will receive a criminal record if convicted, which will cause you significant hardships in your life.

 Contact an Attorney At Hirsch Law Group Today!